GromovoiStanislav/Node_redis-memory-server_ioredis/README.md

-## ExpressJS with RedisMemoryServer and ioredis
+## ExpressJS with Redis In-Memory Server and ioredis

 - ExpressJS
-- RedisMemoryServer
+- redis-memory-server
 - ioredis